-Upon the consummation of the Transactions, our nominating and corporate governance committee will consist of , and , with serving as chair.
-We intend to avail ourselves of the "controlled company" exception under the Nasdaq rules, which exempts us from the requirement that we have a nominating and corporate governance committee composed entirely of independent directors. , and do not qualify as "independent directors" under the Nasdaq rules.
-Our board of directors will adopt a written charter for the nominating and corporate governance composed entirely of independent directors. , and corporate governance committee, which will be available on our principal corporate website at www.gohealth.com substantially concurrently with the consummation of the Transactions.
+Upon the consummation of the Transactions, our nominating and corporate governance committee will consist of Clinton P. Jones, Rahm Emanuel, Joseph G. Flanagan, Helene D. Gayle and Jeremy W. Gelber, with Rahm Emanuel serving as chair.
+We intend to avail ourselves of the "controlled company" exception under the Nasdaq rules, which exempts us from the requirement that we have a nominating and corporate governance committee composed entirely of independent directors.
+Clinton P. Jones and Brandon M. Cruz do not qualify as "independent directors" under the Nasdaq rules.
+Our board of directors will adopt a written charter for the nominating and corporate governance committee, which will be available on our principal corporate website at www.gohealth.com substantially concurrently with the consummation of the Transactions.
 The information on any of our websites is deemed not to be incorporated in this prospectus or to be part of this prospectus.